Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Google Voice not working for you?
 Switch to OpenPhone

 Despite its popularity, Google Voice is riddled with issues business owners can’t afford to deal with.
-Google Voice not working at a critical time — for example, during a phone call — can lead to losing a sale and customer trust.
+Google Voice not working at a critical time — for example, during a phone call — can lead to losing sales and customer trust.

 Luckily, Google Voice isn’t the only VoIP service around.
 In fact, VoIP providers like OpenPhone are specifically built for business use, which means you won’t just eliminate Google Voice issues.
 You’ll also get a number of features that Google’s phone app can’t provide: